 It’s been 9 years now.
 It would be an exaggeration to say I am immune to being poked and misdirected.

 What began in 2007 as an odd feeling in my left arm has extended into a rabbit hole of pain and numbness.
 Sent to a neurologist who used a little machine to send tiny shocks to gauge the reaction of the extensive neural system, I assumed there would be answers.
 As the results were inconclusive, nothing else was recommended except for a daily dose of Lyrica.
 A year later, my left leg became numb, another round of inconclusive neurological tests.
 There was suspicion of Multiple Sclerosis, but to my relief, a brain scan did not detect any myelin sheath issues.
-The diagnosis after another MRI: a herniated disc and sciatica.
-The suggestion: double the Lyrica dosage.
+The issue was simply sciatica.

 - I am a river of gated waters